Last update:

 Contact Us

 2. Multiple Division Qualifying Scores can only count for one division.
 Two open qualifying scores will only allow you to ride in the open class.
 They will not allow you to ride in the Adult Amateur Class also.
-You will need to get two Adult Amateur qualifying scores also.
+You will need to get two Adult Amateur qualifying scores in addition to the two scores for open.

-5. Pony Measurement.
+6. Pony Measurement.
 You do not have to have a pony measurement card before you enter the championships.
 You will be measured at the SWDC championships.
 If your pony is in fact over 148cm (149cm shod) you will not be allowed to ride in the pony class even if qualified.
-If you have a pony card mail a copy with your entry to compete in pony classes.
-A USEF Hunter Pony card is acceptable if it shows you as 14.2h or under; you do not have to be measured again for a Dressage pony card.
+If you have a dressage pony measurement card, mail a copy with your Champion entry to compete in pony classes.

-9. Qualified Rider List Because a human inputs the scores and because some show secretaries are very slow sending in results, if you do not find yourself listed on the website ( www.swdressage.org ) as qualified by 30 days after the show email the qualifying secretary and see what is wrong.
+8. Qualified Rider List Because a human inputs the scores and because some show secretaries are very slow sending in results, if you do not find yourself listed on the SWDC website ( www.swdressage.org ) as qualified by 4 weeks after the show email the qualifying secretary and see what is wrong.

-For more information please contact Sarah Jane Martin, the Qualifying Secretary at SWDC, at qualifying@swdressage.org
+For more information please contact Sarah Jane Martin, the Chairman of SWDC, at chairman@swdressage.org

 Copyright © 2002 Southwest Dressage Championships (SWDC)